scala-ide/ecosystem/README.rst

 * create a `ticket`_ asking nicely for your plugin to be added.
 * provide the name of the feature(s), version number(s), the update site(s) and the category it could be added in.
-* wait for one of the contributors to take the time to make the appropriate changes.
+* wait for one of the contributors to take the time to look at the ticket and make the appropriate changes.
 * answer swiftly to any request for additional information.
 * wait more.
 * when the ticket is fixed, and the site(s) rebuilt, check that installing your plugin using the update site works correctly.